digime/digime-sdk-nodejs/documents/handling-errors.md

 ## Further Issues

 If, after reading this section, your issue persists, please contact digi.me developer support.
 You can find FAQs and create a support ticket by visiting [digi.me support](http://digi.me/support).
-Alternatively you can email dev support by sending an email to support@digi.me
+Alternatively you can email dev support by sending an email to support@worlddataexchange.com